 Passing up on mortgage approval

-As real-life experiences of many people show, what your bank says you can afford and what you believe you can afford do not always match as well as what you desire and what the bank is willing to lend you.
+As real-life experiences of many people show.
+What your bank says you can afford and what you believe you can afford do not always match.
+As well as what you desire and what the bank is willing to give you.

-What you need to do is get pre-approved for a bank loan before you even place an offer on a house.
-Otherwise, you might be wasting both your and your realtor’s time especially if you sign a contract and then get denied for the loan.
+What you need to do is get before apporval for a bank loan before you even place an offer on a house.
+Otherwise, you might be wasting both your and your realtor’s time.
+Especially if you sign a contract and then get denied for the loan.
 The process of pre-approval can also help you determine your financial abilities and limitations for your house-hunting venture.

-However, bear in mind that even if you’ve been pre-approved, your loan can fail to happen at the last minute if something alters your credit score such as a car purchase.
+However, bear in mind that even before bank approval.
+Your loan can fail to process at the last minute if something alters your credit score such as a car purchase.
 In that case, you might have to forfeit the deposit you put up when you signed the contract.

 Not Using an Agent